vijayanajay/projects/tapp/code/2025/simpler_st/tasks.md

   - Acceptance: Table or chart shows portfolio vs. benchmark returns for the same period.
   - Status: Complete
   - Implemented: Markdown report now includes a "Benchmark Comparison" section with a static image chart and table comparing portfolio and benchmark returns, following Kalish Nadh's Markdown visualization philosophy.
 TDD test added and all tests pass.
 See report_generator.py and tests/test_report_generation.py for details.
+- [x] Task 12.4: Slippage, Commissions, Real-World Execution (2025-04-28)
+  - Incorporated transaction cost assumptions (slippage, commissions) into all backtest logic using a generic utility function.
+All strategies and trade logs now reflect net PnL after costs.
+The report states cost assumptions and net results, and users can configure cost parameters.
+All changes are TDD-verified with new tests in tests/test_transaction_costs.py.
+Legacy tests and report logic updated for new cost handling and reporting.
+No further action pending.
 - [x] Task 8: Specify Backtest Timeframe and Frequency (2025-04-28)
   - Added start_date, end_date, and frequency fields to config.json.
   - Updated data fetching and backtest logic to use these fields.